ome/omero-guides/install.rst

 Install an OMERO server
 =======================

 This chapter describes an installation of an OMERO.server and the most important post-installation steps, such as additional apps installation and LDAP configuration.
 The installation of the server on a local machine is not recommended, except for testing or development purposes.
-The workflow is aimed at system administrators intending to familiarize themselves with an OMERO installation.
+The chapter is aimed at system administrators intending to familiarize themselves with an OMERO installation or wishing to install OMERO for training purposes.
+It concentrates mainly on an installation using Ansible.
+If you intend to install a production OMERO.server, please study `the documentation <https://omero.readthedocs.io/en/stable/sysadmins>`_.

 Description
 -----------